volume-trader/QuantowerKB/general-settings/templates.md

 ![](<../.gitbook/assets/image (50).png>)

 {% hint style="success" %}
-You can **share your templates** with other Quantower traders by sharing the template files with them.
+You can **share your templates** with other VT-Terminal traders by sharing the template files with them.
 Template files can be found in “Quantower -> Settings -> Templates” folder.
 {% endhint %}